 Are Black Friday deals real?

-Yes, although in some cases the discounts have been negotiated well in advance with suppliers.
 As with any sales, you’ll see a mix of genuine bargains, discounted end-of-line stock and mysterious things found in the back of a warehouse somewhere.

 Where can I find the best Black Friday deals?